VocalEye/Implementation/README.md

 - Press `s` to start/stop spelling
 - Press `q` to exit

-Once you press start, the interface increases to include some running data and the message you are spelling!:
+Once you press start, the interface increases to include some running data and the message you are spelling!
+(Click on the following image to see video test!):

 [![Video test](./resources/images/interface_2.png)](https://drive.google.com/file/d/132PIQtCAUbX43Us5XJNVW4IOhV3fo87b/view?usp=drive_link)